Vestinian language

 Vestinian is an extinct Italic language documented only in two surviving inscriptions of the Roman Republic.
 It is presumed to have been anciently spoken by the tribe of the Vestini, who occupied the region within current Abruzzo from Gran Sasso to the Adriatic Sea in east-central Italy during that time.
 Vestini is the Roman exonym for the people.
 Not enough of their presumed language survives to classify it beyond Italic.
-Vestinian is one of a number of scantily attested Italic languages spoken in small regions of the Apennines directly east of Rome called generally "the minor dialects."
+Vestinian is one of a number of scantily attested Italic languages spoken in small regions of the Apennines directly east of Rome called generally "the minor dialects".
 There is currently no agreement on their precise classification.
+However, de Vaan's consensus classification has it as Osco-Umbrian, closely related to Oscan (see Italic languages).